 Accessing transport services is often the worst environment to get a data connection.
 Passengers may be in a rural location where signal can be weak, or non existent, or at busy stations where everyone is fighting for signal.
 Many stations in cities and towns, for both overground and underground services are themselves located underground and many trains have reflective ‘silvered’ windows to control heat, but that also reduce phone signal.
 Additionally while passengers may be logged onto an on-board train of bus Wi-Fi network, these require a cellular link to operate and are increasingly congested offering very slow data speeds.
 Then there is the issue of accessing tickets while on a fast moving vehicle or while in a tunnel.
 It’s clear to see that transit and data connections are unreliable and mobile ticket systems need to reflect this.

 If you're looking to procure a mobile ticketing system, how and when users require a connection is a critical question and if ticket activation or access requires an internet connection you are running a solution in which tickets can be bought and not accessed by passengers.
 In our view, running a ticketing system this way is not fit for purpose and the damage this experience can cause for passengers will severely limit adoption.

-When considering adding mobile ticketing to your current ticketing options there are a number of key questions to ask to ensure the system you are taking and the supplier you are selecting are right for you.
-From features to security, design to deployment, usability to support, it is vitally important to check all the boxes.
+In order to help keep passengers and drivers as safe as possible, some transport operators are looking to introduce mobile ticketing as a zero-touch way to pay and ride, which can be live in a few weeks.
+When considering adding mobile ticketing to your current ticketing options, there are a number of key questions to ask to ensure the system you are taking and the supplier you are selecting are right for you.
+From features to security, design to speed of deployment, roadmap to back-office capabilities, usability to support.
+It is vitally important to check all the boxes.